-An employment tribunal had made a reasonable adjustment by referring a disabled claimant to the Bar Pro Bono Unit, to get a free legal representative.
+An employment tribunal had made a reasonable adjustment by referring a disabled claimant to the Bar Pro Bono Unit (now called Advocate), to get a free legal representative.
 The Court of Appeal held this was sufficient adjustment, on the facts.
 The court said normally it is entirely appropriate for a tribunal to leave it to the legal representatives to take the lead in suggesting adjustments for a disabled litigant, though the court has ultimate responsibility.
 More: Appearing in court.

 Court of Appeal, 2019.
 Full judgment: www.bailii.org/ew/cases/EWCA/Civ/2019/815.html